HankKung/Auto-Dynamic-DeepLab/README.md

 # Dynamic-AutoDeepLab
+This repository is for the IROS 2021 paper [ADD: A Fine-grained Dynamic Inference Architecture for Semantic Image Segmentation](https://ieeexplore.ieee.org/abstract/document/9636650).

 Dynamic-Auto-DeepLab performs three-stage training by firstly searching for the architecture.
 Second, train the model with the searched network architecture.
 Third, train earlier-exit-decision.